 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-Congressionally Directed Medical Research Programs -- Ovarian Cancer Research Program -- Ovarian Cancer Academy — Early-Career Investigator Award
+Congressionally Directed Medical Research Programs -- Ovarian Cancer Research Program -- Ovarian Cancer Academy -- Early-Career Investigator Award

-This FY19 Program Announcement/Funding Opportunity is soliciting additional ECIs to join the existing Academy.
+This FY20 Program Announcement/Funding Opportunity is soliciting additional ECIs to join the existing Academy.
 This award mechanism enables the ECI (the investigator named as the Principal Investigator [PI] on the application) to pursue an ovarian cancer project that may be basic, translational, and/or clinical research, or a clinical trial under the guidance of a Designated Mentor.
 The Designated Mentor is not required to be at the same institution as the ECI.

-The OCRP encourages applications from ECIs whose ability to commit to conducting ovarian cancer research is limited by minimal resources or a lack of resources, such as a qualified Designated Mentor at his/her institution, access to ovarian cancer research tools, opportunities for establishing collaborations, or other obstacles.
+The OCRP encourages applications from ECIs whose ability to commit to conducting ovarian cancer research is limited by minimal resources or a lack of resources, such as a qualified Designated Mentor at their institution, access to ovarian cancer research tools, opportunities for establishing collaborations, or other obstacles.

-• Pre-Application Deadline: April 30, 2019
+• Required Pre-Application Deadline: April 23, 2020

-• Invitation to Submit an Application: June 2019
+• Invitation to Submit an Application: June 2020

-• Application Submission Deadline: July 31, 2019
+• Application Submission Deadline: July 30, 2020

-The anticipated direct costs budgeted for the entire period of performance for an FY19 OCRP Ovarian Cancer Academy – Early-Career Investigator Award will not exceed $725,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY20 OCRP Ovarian Cancer Academy – Early-Career Investigator Award will not exceed $725,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.